mozilla/uniffi-rs/docs/manual/src/udl/custom_types.md

 Here's how the configuration works in `uniffi.toml`.

 * Create a `[bindings.{language}.custom_types.{CustomTypeName}]` table to enable a custom type on a bindings side.
 This has several subkeys:
   * `type_name` (Optional, Typed languages only): Type/class name for the custom type.
-Defaults to the typedef name used in the UDL.
+Defaults to the type name used in the UDL.
+Note: The UDL type name will still be used in generated function signatures, however it will be defined as a typealias to this type.
   * `into_custom`: Expression to convert the UDL type to the custom type.  `{}` will be replaced with the value of the UDL type.
   * `from_custom`: Expression to convert the custom type to the UDL type.  `{}` will be replaced with the value of the custom type.
   * `imports` (Optional) list of modules to import for your `into_custom`/`from_custom` functions.